majk-p/hacking-macropad-scala/slides/slides.md

 <!--
 I don't see anything obviously suspicious.
 Everything appears consistent with a standard USB macropad:

-Microcontroller and support ICs
+- Poor rotary encoder (knob) soldering to the left
-USB-C connector for data/power
+- USB-C connector for data/power
-Three mechanical key switches
+- Microcontroller and support ICs
-One rotary encoder
+- Three mechanical key switches
-Standard passive components (resistors, capacitors)
+- Standard passive components (resistors, capacitors)

 Upon connection it reports single HID device, in an isolated environment I've found no suspicious traffic from/to device -->

 ---
-background: nothing-to-see.jpg
+background: /nothing-to-see.jpg
 ---

 ---